UKSim2024 |

 Intelligence in parallel and distributed simulation, discrete event systems. - Artificial

-circuits and systems; communication and networks; business; management;
+electronic circuits and systems; communication and networks; business;

 humanities, literature, semantics modelling/dynamics; biology; medicine;